dragonbegin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is an object representation of html elements in a webpage.

 2. What is an event?

+All user interactions with the webpage.

 3. What is an event listener?

+An event listener is when we select a element to listen to an event and as a result it run a callback function.

 4. Why would we convert a NodeList into an Array?

+This allowed the Developer access to array method like .forEach.

 5. What is a component?

+Components allowed modern applications Developers the ability to use HTML,CSS and JS in a reusable way.

 ### Git Set up